tc39/notes/meetings/2017-03/mar-23.md

 BE: The web is so big, you cannot control or deprecate things.
 I'd love to deprecate the Date object.
 It can be deprecated by the community and linting tools.
 There's no "flag day" for the web.

-MJ: If you go the module route, can you rev modules?
+MAJ: If you go the module route, can you rev modules?

 BE: Modules you load from the server, so of course.
 But in the browser environment, no.